Scelte stupide

-"Scelte stupide" is a song by Italian singers Fedez and Clara.
-It was written by Federica Abbate, Alessandro La Cava, Nicola "Cripo" Lazzarin, Fedez and Clara, and produced by Cripo.
+"Scelte stupide" is a song by Italian rapper Fedez and Italian singer-songwriter Clara.
+It was released by Warner Music Italy on 2 May 2025.

-It was released by Warner Music Italy on 2 May 2025 and peaked at number 13 on the FIMI Singles Chart.
+The song was written by the two artists with co-writing contribution by Federica Abbate, Alessandro La Cava and Nicola Lazzarin, and produced by the latter.

 Music video

 A music video to accompany the release of "Scelte stupide", directed by Fedez himself with Byron Rosero, was released on YouTube on the same day.

 Live performances

 On 3 May 2025, the song was performed for the first time during the seventh live show of the 24th edition of Amici di Maria De Filippi.